Looking After Your Mental Health In Pregnancy

 You may have had mental health problems in the past, a long term mental health condition or this may be the first time you have worried about this.

-It is normal for both of you to have a range of thoughts and feelings positive, and negative, when you are getting ready for your baby to arrive.
+It is normal to have a range of thoughts and feelings, both positive and negative, when you are getting ready for your baby to arrive.

 Talk to Someone